GooglyBlox/comick-offline-reader/README.md

 # Comick Offline Reader

+> **⚠️ ARCHIVED PROJECT ⚠️**
+> This project is no longer functional as **Comick.io has been shut down**.
+This repository is kept for archival purposes and code reference only.

 A Next.js application that uses the Comick.io API to create a PWA-based offline reader.

 ## Getting Started